Type of mesh. Choices are <gmsh|dealii|cylinder|periodic_hills>

 set initial boundary refinement = 0

-# Lists of boundaries next to which the mesh should be refined.
+# List of boundaries next to which the mesh should be refined.
 The list must contain integers separated by commas.

 set boundaries refined = 0, 1